DMW2151/building-on-dok8s/readme.md

 (integer) 3479
 ```

 Finally, I'd like to check persistance.
 To do this, I check the contents of the `/data` folder.
 I see both an `*.aof` file and a `*.rdb` file.
-As an additional test, I could fire off several thousand writes to make sure they are updating, but for the time being this is satisfactory.
+Three days later, after my application was live, I came back to this step to confirm that the relative sizes of the AOF and RDB files made sense.
+My application manages at most ~3000 keys at a time, but can receive upwards of 1500 writes/s.
+Seems these ratios (rougly) make sense.

 ```bash
 $ ls -lh /data